horychen/snippets/README.md

 :: Option 2 (This is my favorite) latexmk -pdf -synctex=1 -pvc -view=none :: <- latexmk will panic if you error with references.

+:: [Important] Sometimes, latexmk will remove the already generated .pdf file at the end of compilation and insists that there are errors (e.g., refer to bibtex's log file .blg).
+By searching online, people put \end{document} before \bibliographystyle command, but this is not your case.
+In fact, if you put your files back to overleaf, it just compiles really well.
+In this situation, my working solution is to create a new .tex file with a different name and paste your original .tex content to the new .tex file and run ```latexmk -pdf <your-new-tex-file-name>.
+It works for me.```
 ```
 preview continuously:
 ```